AshMano/Fake-news-detection/README.md

 2) Split data into training and testing sets
 3) Build a TfidfVectorizer
 4) Initialize a PassiveAggressive, Logistic Regression, Decision Tree, Gradient Boosting, Random Forest and fit the model
-5) Testing model with manuel entry
+5) Testing model with manual entry